ksr/YACC1-2020/README.md

 Here is a [video of the machine in operation](https://youtu.be/6pjIE4_MxIA) and some photos can be found in the Photos & Videos subdirectory in this repository

 The basic system is comprised of xx cards:
-- Memory card with 64k RAM and 32K ROM (total address space 64K)
-	Memory card also contains two temporary registers
+- Memory card with 64k RAM and 32K ROM (total address space 64K) The memory card also contains two temporary registers
-- Register card, each with 4 16 bit registers that can drive data or address bus, although the system can operate with one register card anything really useful will require two cards
+- Register card, each with 4 16-bit registers that can drive data or address bus, although the system can operate with one register card anything really useful will require two cards.
+The system has control lines to support upto 4 register cards for a total of 16 registers
+- IO Card has serveral options; Serial RS-232, 8-bit switches, 8-bit LED, LCD
+- Sequencer card set made up of a memory card and logic card mated together (see photos)
+- Optional but highly revommended Bus Test Card, this allows driving the bus in test mode and monitoring the bus in listening mode

 ## Motivation